-Clutch (See page 6-20 for more detail) Check the free play in the clutch lever, and make sure the lever operates properly If the free play is incorrect, adjust it
+Clutch (See page 6-20 for details)

+Check the free play in the clutch lever, and make sure the lever operates properly.
+If the free play is incorrect, adjust it

-Throttle grip (See page 6-12 for more detail)
+Throttle grip (See page 6-12 for details)

-Turn the throttle grip to see if it operates properly, and check the free play.
-Make sure the grip returns by spring force when released.
+Turn the throttle grip to see if it operates properly, and check the free play Make sure the grip returns by spring force when released.
 Ask a Yamaha dealer to make any necessary adjustments.

-Engine oil (See page 6-6 for more detail)

-Make sure the engine oil is at the specified level Add oil as necessary.
+Engine oil (See page 6-6 for details) Make sure the engine oil is at the specified level Add oil as necessary